 Remove, drain on absorbent paper and store in an air-tight container.

 For the pani:

 Mix together chilled water,chutneys and Pani puri masala .

 Chill for at least 2 to 3 hours after making so that all the flavours get blended properly.

 Heat 1 tsp oil,add asafoetida and turmeric,add sprouts and salt.

 Mix well,sprinkle little water,cover and cook till soft.Keep aside to cool.

 How to proceed:

 Keep everything ready.Add boondi just before serving to the pani.

-Fill with a little sprouts and potatoes,then top a little khajur imli ki chutney
+Fill with a little sprouts and potatoes,then top a little khajur imli ki chutney and mint chutney.

 Immerse it in the chilled pani and eat immediately.